 This expression of sublimated and spiritualized love ends with Dante’s total absorption into the divine.

 Their last meeting is set among the blessed in Heaven at the end of their journey into the afterlife.

 If you want to learn more about Beatrice, we recommend The Figure of Beatrice by Charles Williams.

-Thereafter, Beatrice appeared to Dante as the woman/angel that guides him in Paradise, but she also remained a real woman who made his heart beat in the streets of Florence.
+Beatrice appeared to Dante as the woman/angel that guides him through Paradise, but also remained a real woman who made his heart beat in the streets of Florence.

 This post was originally published in July 31, 2013, and has been updated and enriched on December 14, 2016.